 The risk of employment moving elsewhere has been a core concerns about globalization.
 Canada has committed to open trade relationships with the world.
-Increasingly this commitment is recognized to include respect for fundamental principles and rights at work - including equality - and the effective enforcement of labour laws.
+Increasingly this commitment is recognized to include respect for fundamental principles and rights at work - including equality - and the effective enforcement of labour laws.84

 Offshoring work to other countries affects a broad range of industries.
-In federal jurisdiction, it may be epitomized in the public imaginary by telecommunications customer services provided by call-center workers abroad.
+In federal jurisdiction, it may be epitomized in the public imaginary by telecommunications customer services provided by callcenter workers abroad.

 Researchers acknowledge that multinationals can have a complex impact on social policy.
-Some research shows that beyond country of origin of the multinational enterprise, unions are a strong predictor of compliance across foreign multinational enterprises in Canada, with a focus on Ontario.
-Sometimes social policy initiatives become more important in an increasingly integrated world and the basis of competition.
+Some research shows that beyond country of origin of the multinational enterprise, unions are a strong predictor of compliance across foreign multinational enterprises in Canada, with a focus on Ontario.85 Sometimes social policy initiatives become more important in an increasingly integrated world and the basis of competition.
 This is not necessarily negative: state provided healthcare may for example be considered a comparative advantage for businesses to settle in Canada.
 Studies focused specifically on employment equity are limited, however.
-So far, researchers have not identified a clear convergence or divergence between the Employment Equity Act framework and offshoring of work to the United States, although they have called for more evidence.
-The uncertainty may relate to the shifting legal landscape on affirmative action and the rise of voluntary EDI in the United States.
-The results of our task force's consultations seem relevant too: there is broad acceptance of employment equity as an important feature of a diverse Canadian society, economy and workforce.
+So far, researchers have not identified a clear convergence or divergence between the Employment Equity Act framework and offshoring of work to the United States, although they have called for more evidence.86 The uncertainty may relate to the shifting legal landscape on affirmative action and the rise of voluntary EDI in the United States.87 Enforcement of employment equity in Canada has also been characterized as weak.88 The results of our task force's consultations seem relevant too: there is broad acceptance of employment equity as an important feature of a diverse Canadian society, economy and workforce.
 We may come to understand this broad acceptance, coupled with a supportive framework to achieve and sustain employment equity, as a source of Canada's competitive advantage in a plural world.